KirkHunter/kaggle-airbnb/README.md

 in the competition as well as how to build logistic regression and random forest models in R.

-airbnb.R was used for feature engineering whereby I used empirical probability estimates for a given destination as a feature in the logistic regression model.
+airbnb.R was used for exploratory model building and feature engineering whereby I used empirical probability estimates for a given destination as a feature in the logistic regression model.

 calculate_ndcg.R is my script which allows me to reproduce the unique scoring system used for this competition.